aherne/rss-generator/README.md

 Very light weight PHP API encapsulating entire [RSS-2](https://validator.w3.org/feed/docs/rss2.html) specification, the worldwide standard at this moment for generating RSS feeds.

-API only requires PHP7.1+ and comes with a class for each RSS tag, all belonging to Lucinda\RSS namespace, each implementing [Tag](#Tag) interface.
+API only requires PHP 8.1+ and comes with a class for each RSS tag, all belonging to Lucinda\RSS namespace, each implementing [Tag](#Tag) interface.
 Following are factually mandatory:

 | Class | Description |
 | --- | --- |